Short-length SSVEP data extension by a novel generative adversarial networks based framework: Introduction

 On the other hand, in addition to explicitly modelling an efficient frequency recognition method that requires less calibration data, recent studies have substantiated the potential of using the generative models to address the issues of data shortage in the SSVEP classification tasks \cite{luo2022SAME}.
 Generative models aim to learn the distribution of real data by constructing a probabilistic statistical model given real data and using it to generate synthetic data that approximate the distribution of real data \cite{thirumuruganathan2020DGM}.
 Autoregressive models \cite{salimans2017PixelCNN}, variational auto-encoder (VAE) \cite{kingma2013VAE}, generative adversarial network (GAN) \cite{goodfellow2014GAN}, and denoising diffusion probabilistic model (DDPM) \cite{ho2020DDPM} are the most commonly generative models.
-Among them, GAN has been the most widely applied technique to synthesize fake data and overcome the problem of limited data.
-Since EEG-GAN \cite{hartmann2018EEGGAN}, the first GAN-based generative model of EEG signal, was proposed in 2018, BCI researchers have successively developed several GAN-based SSVEP generation models.
+Thereinto, GAN has been the most widely applied technique to synthesize artificial data and overcome the problem of limited data.
+Since the GAN-based generative model of EEG signal, i.e., EEG-GAN \cite{hartmann2018EEGGAN}, BCI researchers have successively developed several GAN-based SSVEP generation models.
 In 2019, Aznan et al. firstly exploited the GAN-based generative model in circumventing the limited calibration data via generating supplementary synthetic data to enlarge the size of training data \cite{aznan2019SSVEPGAN}.
 Only one year later, they also proposed a subject-invariant SSVEP GAN (SIS-GAN) to generate artificial EEG data that learns the subject-invariant features from the multiple SSVEP categories \cite{aznan2021SISGAN}.
-After two years, inspired by StarGAN v2, which has been used to solve multidomain image-to-image conversion, Kwon et al. proposed a novel multidomain signal-to-signal transformation method which is capable of generating artificial SSVEP signals from resting EEG \cite{kwon2022StarGAN}.
+Two years later, inspired by StarGAN v2, which has been used to solve multidomain image-to-image conversion, Kwon et al. proposed a novel multidomain signal-to-signal transformation method which is capable of generating artificial SSVEP signals from resting EEG \cite{kwon2022StarGAN}.